Ganesh Chaturthi

 Both people and idols ultimately return to the earth in the end.

-I hope the thief will eat the squashed bananas without discarding them.
+I can only hope the thief enjoyed the squashed bananas—and didn't simply discard them.